Netflix-Skunkworks/zerotocloud/tutorial/SshJumphost.md

 # Step 9 - Setup Jumphost

-The jumphost up to this point is running a stock copy of Ubuntu, we're going to jump onto it and configure it.
+The jumphost up to this point is running a stock copy of Ubuntu, so we're going to jump onto it and configure it.
-The first half will be done locally and the second half (and most of the rest of the tutorial) will be done the instance).
+The first half will be done locally and the second half (and most of the rest of the tutorial) will be done on the instance.
-We've choosen to do as much as possible on the command line, to help ensure the steps can be followed exactly.
-Commands are expect to be run exactly as provided, they are formatted like `this`.
+We've chosen to do as much as possible on the command line, to help ensure that the steps can be followed exactly.
+Commands are expect to be run exactly as provided and are formatted like `this`.
 The commands we're using locally are _ssh_ and _scp_, which will be available on a Mac or on a Linux box by default.
-On Windows, we recommend PuTTY, which provides _pscp.exe_ and _putty.exe_ on the command line, but these could easily be done via the UI.
+On Windows, we recommend using PuTTY, which provides _pscp.exe_ and _putty.exe_ on the command line, but these could easily be done via the UI.

 ## 1. Terminal